stpnwf/ZestyTheme/colorschemes/COLORS.md

 :root {--dark-apparent: R, G, B;}
 ```

-**Then** use a color picker on the *background color* anywhere in Settings or Dashboard, and set `--dark-apparent` to that value, and save it. **Now you are done.**
+**Then** use a color picker on the *background color* anywhere in Settings or Dashboard, set `--dark-apparent` to that value, and save it. **Now you are done.**

-If you don't do this, the backdrop grandient will not blend perfectly into the background on *mobile*.
-The background color is affected by the `--accent` color, so --dark apparent needs to be calculated for every color combination, hence why I made the presets...
+If you don't do this, the backdrop gradient will not blend perfectly into the background on *mobile*.
+The background color is affected by the `--accent` color, so `--dark apparent` needs to be calculated for every color combination, hence why I made the presets...

 ---